Paths to Adventure

 Posted on February 6, 2026

-While keeping an eye on the AI industry (and tech industry at large), social trends, and common vernacular as it becomes established in day-to-day communications I’ve come to one singular conclusion:
+While keeping an eye on the AI industry (and tech industry at large), social trends, and common vernacular as it becomes established in day-to-day communications, I’ve come to a conclusion:

-What benefits corporations and billionaire investors more than a complacent populace who has stopped thinking for themselves, and instead depends on the proprietary technology that they control to think for them?
+What benefits corporations and billionaire investors more than a complacent populace who have stopped thinking for themselves, and instead choose the convenience of proprietary technology to think for them?
+The curated effect of this “let us tell you what to think” initiative can already be demonstrated in the way that generative AI has been integrated into the casual research process.

 The prevailing tone: Don’t do that research, let us do it for you.
 Don’t work to find a solution, let us solve it for you.
 Don’t worry about engineering, we’ll provide the solution.
 Don’t bother with working on that problem, we’ll provide you with the answer.
 Don’t read that lesson, here’s all you need to pass the class.
 Don’t dig for the truth, we’ll tell you what you want to hear.
 Don’t put forth the effort to learn a creative skill, we’ll generate content for you…. so on and so forth: don’t think, just listen.

-I don’t intend to have a lot of posts/discussions here on my wall about this topic (though I do often discuss it in comments elsewhere), but watching the droves of people over the last week or so as they hand over their personal information and identities to generative AI to make caricatures of themselves as part of a social trend just really resonated with an uncomfortable vibe for me.
+I don’t intend to write often about this topic (though I do often discuss it in comments social media), but watching the droves of people recently hand over their personal information and identities to generative AI companies to make caricatures of themselves as part of a social trend just really resonated with an uncomfortable vibe for me.
+It prompted me to write this article and clarify my stance against generative AI.

 This is an article from Justin’s Personal Web Journal.